charleskm6/sas-artifact/README.md

 		2. Splitting: Only splits
 		3. Unrolling: Only unrollings
 		4. Context-Sensitivity: Only context-sensitivity

+	For all strategies, only the ```knobs``` parameter in the config.json is changed compared to the default configuration.

 #### Research question: RQ2

 ##### RQ2.a: Impact of bound 'k'
 	This experiment is located in the "exps/boundk" directory.
 Here, we have 7 strategies corresponding to 7 different bounds: k=10, 20, 50, 100, 1k, 10k, 100k

+	For all strategies, only the ```k``` and ```knobs``` parameters in the config.json are changed compared to the default configuration.

 ##### RQ2.b: Impact of Incremental Solving
 	This experiment is located in the "exps/incremental/" directory.
 Here, we have two strategies:
 	1. Incremental: IDDDS with incremental computation
 	2. Non-Incremental: IDDDS without incremental computation.

+	For these two strategies, only the ```config.is_incremental``` parameter in the config.json is changed compared to the default configuration.

 ##### RQ2.c: Impact of proving one property at a time
 	This experiment is located in the "exps/sequential/" directory.
 Here, we have two strategies:
 		1. Sequential: Verifying one property at a time
 		2. Non-Sequential: Verifying all properties at a time

+	For these two strategies, only the ```config.is_sequential``` parameter in the config.json is changed compared to the default configuration.

 ##### RQ2.d: Impact of the minimization phase
 	In the paper, we do not give any plot for this experiment.